What is the Optional Foreclosure Procedure in New Jersey?

 The order for redemption will be mailed to the homeowner within 20 days of the order being entered.
 This order will notify the homeowner:

-- That the lender is proceeding with an optional foreclosure procedure.
-The steps of the procedure will be outlined in the order.
+- That the lender is proceeding with an optional foreclosure procedure, the steps of which will be outlined in the order.

 - That the homeowner can object to the optional procedure and request a sheriff sale as long as they send a written request to the Court within 30 days.